goatshriek/stumpless/docs/CONTRIBUTING.md

 Stale items can always be reopened, so don't feel like the discussion is over forever if something gets closed!
-We just want to keep our active work nice and tidy for everyone to quickly see what we're working (and what we aren't).
+We just want to keep our active work nice and tidy for everyone to quickly see what we're doing (and what we aren't).

 ## Thanks!